initialxy/initialxy-dashboard/README.md

     python3 api.py

 Note that you need to choose a port that does not require `sudo` (> 1024), because selenium does not work under root.
+You can load the dashboard app on a web browser of our choice.
+Tap its right top corner to toggle edit mode.
+You can alternatively save it as a [PWA app](https://web.dev/progressive-web-apps/) on your home screen.

 # Configure
 Open `appconfig.json` and you can set a number of configurations.
 Hopefully it is self-explanatory.